Patients who underwent weight-loss surgeries at lower risk of severe COVID complications, study shows - NewsBreak

 Numerous studies have established obesity is a major risk factor for severe COVID.
 As it weakens the immune system, it creates a chronic inflammatory state and increases risk for cardiovascular disease, blood clots and lung conditions.

 “The findings of this study clearly show that if we can help patients to lose weight, we can reverse many health consequences of obesity, specifically in the context of COVID-19.
-I hope the finding of this study can increase awareness of the importance of obesity for the patients, healthcare providers and policymakers,” said Aminian.Do you have COVID-19, flu, or a cold?
-How to tell the difference
+I hope the finding of this study can increase awareness of the importance of obesity for the patients, healthcare providers and policymakers,” said Aminian.What variants of COVID-19 are in Alabama?

 While Zehe is glad she had a mild-to-moderate case where she could recuperate at home, other loved ones who are overweight, like her husband, had to spend some time in the ICU.